Due to the ongoing COVID-19 restrictions, this in-person hui has been cancelled.

-In order to honour our presenters who have been patient with us throughout these postponements we will be producing two short videos that will be available on this webpage by the end of April 2022.
+In order to honour our presenters who have been patient with us throughout these postponements we will be producing two short videos that are now available below.

 - Amanda Oates, executive director of workforce and Joe Rafferty CBE, chief executive officer, Mersey Care NHS Foundation Trust, United Kingdom will present on Transforming organisational culture through a restorative just and learning approach